 For the craft brewer, it’s best to avoid these one-hit-wonders.
 They’re painfully expensive, taking away scarce dollars that could be used more profitably on making better-tasting beer.

 The local angle is a strong jumping-off point.
 When you’re one of many craft breweries in the GTA – and there are a lot – it’s smart to leverage the neighbourhood you’re in.
-Junction Craft Brewing, for example, has taken advantage of the Junction neighbourhood here in Toronto and its local residents have built a strong connection to the brand.
+Junction Craft Brewing, for example, has taken advantage of the Junction neighbourhood here in Toronto and its local residents have built a strong connection to the brand community.

 Ramblin’ Road, one of our clients, is a Norfolk County-based “Brewery Farm” that grows its own hops and uses its own spring water.
 John Picard’s beers are remarkably flavourful, fresh as hell, and sell like crazy.
 No, you can’t get it at the LCBO or Beer Store.